Kotlin/kotlinx.coroutines/coroutines-guide.md

 ### Structured concurrency with async

-Let us take [Concurrent using async](#concurrent-using-async) example and extract a function that concurrently performs `doSomethingUsefulOne` and `doSomethingUsefulOne` and returns the sum of their results.
+Let us take [Concurrent using async](#concurrent-using-async) example and extract a function that concurrently performs `doSomethingUsefulOne` and `doSomethingUsefulTwo` and returns the sum of their results.
 Because [async] coroutines builder is defined as extension on [CoroutineScope] we need to have it in the scope and that is what [coroutineScope] function provides: